Sti2nd/sti2nd.github.io/_posts/2021-12-17-react-hook-form-nested.md

 When you write your zod schema to validate something else than a `string` type you will experience that it doesn't work.
 This is because the native HTML-input field always returns a `string`!
 React-hook-form has two quick options you can use that will <u>try</u> to convert the value to another type; `valueAsNumber` and `valueAsDate` on the [register method](https://react-hook-form.com/api/useform/register).
 If the field is optional, though, you should instead use the `setValueAs` method and convert from string yourself.
 I wrote an example on how to have optional number inputs with react-hook-form and zod [on GitHub](https://github.com/react-hook-form/react-hook-form/discussions/6980#discussioncomment-1785009).

+## Example of FormField component

+If you want an example on how the FormField component can look like here it is! ❤

+{% gist 00c8164c3af1e649a2b70690a39d0da2 %}

-[^1]: Of course one could allow the custom component to receive any props, but I don't like that since one loses the type safety on the props.
+[^1]: Of course one could allow the custom component to receive `any` props but I don't like that since one loses the type safety on the props.

 ---
 Last updated December 17, 2021